ljzycmd/SimDeblur/README.md

 ## 1 Start with Trainer

-You can construct a simple training process using the default Trainer as following (refer to the `train.py` for more details):
+You can construct a simple training process using the default Trainer as follows (refer to the `train.py` for more details):

 ```python
 from easydict import EasyDict as edict